 Being vulnerable with others can be intimidating though.
 It’s especially hard if you don’t know a lot of people around you or happen to be more introverted.
 All you need to do is push through this to break out of your comfort zone and start reaping the benefits of connecting with your community.

 Ask someone new if they want to go to lunch with you.
 If that’s too much, try sending an email or Facebook message to a friend you haven’t spoken with in a while.

 Allen got to see the power of this when a friend confided in her about an attraction she had to a man that she’d begun messaging who wasn’t her husband.
 Almost immediately after sharing this with Allen, however, the problem went away!

 Get Out Of Your Head Review

-I always love a good book about how to stop overthinking and Get Out Of Your Head definitely didn’t disappoint on that count!
+Get Out Of Your Head will help you stop overthinking.
 I especially enjoyed that the book gives actionable tips that even those who aren’t religious can follow.
-Nobody will ever be immune to negative thoughts, but this great book certainly makes it easier to not have them so frequently!
+Nobody will ever be immune to negative thoughts, but this book will certainly make it easier!

 Who would I recommend the Get Out Of Your Head summary to?